ecrz00/pico_vl53l0x/README.md

 The ESP32.py performs the following tasks:
 * Connects to internet to run a RTC with the current local time
-* Creates a web server to monitor the state of the program easier
+* Creates a web server to monitor the state of the program
 * Read the UART line using a TX interrupt and decodes it
 * Writes the information from each sensor, including the measuring interval, to an SD card.